golden-layout/golden-layout/README.md

 Virtual Components has the following advantages:
 * Components and their ancestors are not reparented when a layout is changed.
 This avoids breaking iframe, sockets, etc.
 * It is no longer necessary to extract the top level HTML element from a component.
-This makes GoldenLayout a lot easier to use in frameworks such as Angular and Vue.
+* Applications using frameworks with their own component hierarchy, such as Angular and Vue, no longer have to break their component hierarchy to insert Golden Layout.
+The framework's methodology for handling parent/child relationships can be maintained even with the components which Golden Layout is positioning.
+(Teleporting component's HTML elements is no longer necessary)
 * Applications typically bind a component's top level HTML element to the Golden Layout root element.
 Debugging becomes easier as the DOM hierarchy relevant to your application is a lot shallower.

 With Virtual Components the following events need to be handled: